Don Arden: Reconciliation with Sharon Osbourne and final years

-In 2001 Sharon Osborne told The Guardian: "The best lesson I ever had was watching him fuck his business up.
+In 2001 Sharon Osbourne told The Guardian: "The best lesson I ever had was watching him fuck his business up.
 He taught me everything not to do.
 My father's never even seen any of my three kids and, as far as I'm concerned, he never will."
 Later the same year, at Ozzy's insistence, Sharon and Arden finally reconciled, with Arden taking a walk-on role in the successful reality TV show The Osbournes in 2002.
 He also met his grandchildren Jack and Kelly for the first time on the show, and he met his granddaughter Aimee off-screen.

 In August 2004, Sharon Osbourne said that her father had Alzheimer's disease.
 A "tell all" biography about Arden's life, entitled Mr Big, was published in 2007, shortly before Arden's death in Los Angeles on 21 July 2007.
 Sharon Osbourne paid for her father's care in the last years of his life.
-He was buried in Agecroft Jewish Cemetery on Langley Road in Pendlebury, Salford, on 25 July 2007.
+He was buried in Agecroft Jewish Cemetery on Langley Road in Pendlebury, Salford, on 25 July.